Ellypaca/Processing-Animation-Project/README.md

 # Processing-Animation-Project
-Wanted to add Senko hairpin but I ran out of time
+Wanted to add a Senko hairpin but I ran out of time